10 Ways to Overcome Small Business Failure and Thrive in Hard Times

 Failures are inevitable as an entrepreneur.
 Here's how to overcome them.

 A fundamental part of overcoming business failure is rooted in the mindset you have.
 It begins with a flexible and positive attitude and a willingness to change.
-Winston Churchill stressed this vital factor by saying, “To improve is to change; to be perfect is to change often.”
-Failure, including when running a business, is part of life.
-How we deal with it determines whether or not it ultimately leads to success.
+Winston Churchill stressed this vital factor, saying, “To improve is to change; to be perfect is to change often.”
+Failure is a part of life, and that includes business failures.
+How we deal with failure determines whether or not it ultimately leads to success.

 We can learn a lot from successful business owners of the past, such as Colonel David Sanders, the founder of KFC (Kentucky Fried Chicken).
-At 65, this financially unstable retiree, with only a $105 to his name, roamed across America, trying to find an investor for his fried chicken business.
+At 65, this financially unstable retiree, with only a $105 to his name, roamed America in search of an investor for his fried chicken business.
 He faced rejection.
-However, armed with the positive mindset for change, he pushed ahead with his plans.
+However, armed with a positive mindset for change, he pushed ahead with his plans.
 Finally, someone saw his worth, invested in him, and KFC was born.
 He sold the company for 2 million when he was 74.

-Follow these rules to keep your business on a firm foundation, ready to weather predicted or unexpected storms, aiming to damage your enterprise.
+Follow these 10 rules to keep your business on a firm foundation, ready to weather any storms aiming to damage your enterprise.

 Adopt a Forward-Thinking Attitude